 diamonds-all-you-need-to-know-(part 1)-colour

-Increasing in the trade, especially on-line, computer-generated images are used rather than honest unedited photographs, giving a false impression.
+Increasing in the trade, especially online, computer-generated images are used rather than honest unedited photographs, giving a false impression.
 Diamonds are a science, there is a reason why finer quality diamonds look more beautiful.
 They have the advantage of being the hardest gemstone, so make perfect stones for engagement rings that need to be durable. diamonds-all-you-need-to-know-(part 1)-colour

-We have this idea that all diamonds are perfectly clear, white and bright, that is very rare, most are yellowish and cloudy, faceted to maximize the price rather than the beauty.
+We have this idea that all diamonds are perfectly clear, white and bright, which is very rare, most are yellowish and cloudy, faceted to maximize the price rather than the beauty.
 Higher quality diamonds look brighter and sparkle more, they cost more but look superior, I’d always recommend buying the best quality you can, rather than the biggest you can.

 The obvious way to break this vast subject down is to the four C’s.
 This blog will deal with colour, and the next clarity then carat and cut, the way we quantify the quality and therefore the value of a diamond. diamonds-all-you-need-to-know-(part 1)-colour